FAIRMetrics/Metrics/README.md

 # FAIR Metrics
 Efforts to define metrics to assess the FAIRness of a digital resource.

+Note that this folder contains the NanoPublications for each of the Metrics - the machine-readable format of the Metrics publication.

-FOR HUMAN READABLE METRICS SEE THE PDF's HERE:  https://github.com/FAIRMetrics/Metrics/Distributions
+**FOR HUMAN READABLE METRICS SEE THE PDF's HERE:  https://github.com/FAIRMetrics/Metrics/Distributions**

 Initiatives